Force over Distance: Chapter 21

 //Seriously?//

-Young pulled a small flashlight out of his jacket, handed it to Rush, then posted himself just outside the open doorway.
+Young pulled a small flashlight out of his jacket, handed it to Rush, then posted himself outside the open doorway.
 He kept his hands on his assault rifle.
-He watched the long, dark expanse of corridor that stretched in opposite directions.
+He watched the long, dark expanse of corridor that stretched in either direction.

 No one spoke.

-In the back of his mind, Rush’s sense of unease continued to ratchet up.
+In the back of his mind, Rush’s unease continued to ratchet up.

 “Radio check in.”
-Young spoke quietly, broadcasting on all channels before the designated time.
+Young spoke quietly, broadcasting on all channels a good five minutes before the designated time.
 “This is team seven.”
-He listened to the other six teams sound off, trying to feel reassured at the sound of their voices.

 Young watched the long, linear dark of the corridor.